openlab-test/.github/profile/README.md

-## Hi there 👋
+# Hi there 👋

 This is the openlab test page and here the instructions to get the best repository  ever!

+## Project name, project webpage and project GitHub repository

+- [ ] CERN Science for Open Data (CS4OD), [webpage](https://openlab.cern/index.php/project/cern-science-open-data) [repository] (https://github.com/CERN/CS4OD)

-Before uploading yuor repository make sure that:
+Before uploading your repository make sure that:

-- [ ] your rpository has the same name of the project you are working on.
-If there exist another repository with  the same name, you likely would ask for permisioon to commit there
+- [ ] your repository has the same name of the project you are working on.
+If there exists another repository with the same name, it is very likely that the repositoory for your project already exists.
+Ask the owner for permision to commit there.
 - [ ] your repository has a README.md file.
 - [ ] your repository has the .gitignore file.
 Check [here](https://www.toptal.com/developers/gitignore) which .gitignore file you need for your programming language(s)